Red Squirrel breeding and reintroductions

 The introduction of an American species of squirrel (Sciurus carolinensis), the grey squirrel, in the late 1800s set in motion conditions that drastically reduced the number of native red squirrels in the UK.
 The grey squirrel can out-compete the red squirrel for food resources, and it also carries the squirrelpox virus which is fatal to reds.

-By 1945 much of England had very few or no populations of red squirrels, and today the range in England is restricted to island populations (where being surrounded by water gives added protection from greys), such as the Isle of Wight, Brownsea, Poole harbour and Mersea.
+By 1945 much of England had very few or no populations of red squirrels, and today the range in England is restricted to the northern counties, particularly Cumbria and Northumberland and island populations (where being surrounded by water gives added protection from greys), such as the Isle of Wight, Brownsea, Poole harbour and Mersea.

 Without conservation efforts, red squirrels could face extinction in England, and urgent action is needed to save them.